 We may use some anonymous information about you to help give us a better picture of people in the Parish.
 For example, we might look at the age range of people attending services.
 We might share these anonymised details with other organisations as part of the running of the Church and its projects.

-CCTV footage is used exclusively for crime prevention and following the advice of West Yorkshire Police.
+CCTV footage is collected for the purposes of crime prevention and safety.

 Who can see your data